Greenfield, Massachusetts: Bus

-The town is served by the Peter Pan and Greyhound bus lines and is the hub of the Franklin Regional Transit Authority (FRTA), whose local service extends from Bernardston to Northampton and from Orange to Charlemont.
-The John W. Olver Transit Center is the hub for FRTA bus service, as well as the local depot for Peter Pan and Greyhound intercity service.
+The town is served by Greyhound bus lines and is the hub of the Franklin Regional Transit Authority (FRTA), whose local service extends from Bernardston to Northampton and from Orange to Charlemont.
+The John W. Olver Transit Center is the hub for FRTA bus service, as well as the local depot for Greyhound intercity service.

 Rail

 Greenfield lies at the junction of two rail lines, an east–west line heading from the northern points of Worcester County towards the Hoosac Tunnel and Albany, New York, and the north–south line heading from Springfield in the south towards Vermont in the north.
 Freight service on both lines is operated by Pan Am Railways.

 Passenger rail service resumed in Greenfield on December 29, 2014, with the rerouting of Amtrak's Vermonter, with all trains serving the Olver Transit Center.
 The former Greenfield train station (torn down in 1966) was located across the tracks from the current train platform, in the present-day Energy Park.
-In June 2018, it was announced that Greenfield would become the terminus for an extension of the New Haven–Springfield Shuttle, in a pilot program being launched by CTRail and the MassDOT.
+In June 2018, it was announced that Greenfield would become the terminus for an extension of the New Haven–Springfield Shuttle, in a pilot program being launched by CT Rail and the MassDOT.
 The new commuter rail service, now dubbed the Valley Flyer, made its first run August 30, 2019.
 It runs twice in each direction on weekdays and once on weekends, to and from New Haven, Connecticut, with connections to New York City.
 There is a proposal known as "Northern Tier Passenger Rail" in the early stages of planning, which would extend MBTA's Fitchburg Line westward through Greenfield and terminate at North Adams.